Church of Kish: History

 According to the 7th century Armenian historian Movses Kaghankatvatsi, in the 1st century AD St. Elishe, a disciple of Thaddeus of Edessa, arrived to a place called Gis (Գիս), where he built a church and recited a liturgy.
 The church became the "spiritual center and the place of enlightenment of people of the East".
 On his way from Gis St. Elishe was killed near the pagan altar in the small Zerguni valley by unknown people.
 According to the Armenian historian on architecture Samvel Karapetian, the geographical position of Kish does not seem to match that described by Kaghankatvatsi.
 Karapetian believes that they have identified Gis as the village of Bomen/Bum 60 km to the south-east of Kish, in Gabala district.

 According to a Georgian historiographer, in the 10th century, the population of Kish converted to the Georgian Orthodox Church (Chalcedonism).
 The church of Kish was turned into a residence of a Georgian bishop, functioning till 17th century.
 By the time when Russia took possession of the region the village of Kish had Udi population.
 According to Robert H. Hewsen, the Udi language appeared to have been prevalent north of Kura River until the nineteenth century, and the Armenian population appeared to be of relatively recent arrival.
 While many Armenians undoubtedly settled there fleeing the Turko-Mongolic invasions, many more entered the region with the coming of the Russians in the early nineteenth century.

-The 18th century Georgian historian and geographer Prince Vakhushti Bagrationi provides interesting notes about the village of Kish and the church located therein: "Gishi lies at the foothills, it was a princedom of Tsuketi and had a large domed church, which was a sear of a bishop of Eliseni, Tsuketi and Shakikhi".
+According to Vladimir Minorsky, Kish was conquered by David the Builder in 1117 and was given to eristavi of Tsuketi and became seat for the bishop of Eliseni (Elisu), Tsuketi and Shakihi (Shaki).